What happens if I default on my installment agreement?

 You file all future tax returns on time.
 That includes extensions.

 You pay all taxes when they are due.
-That is April 15.
+That is April 15; an extension doesn't matter.
 If there are penalties and interest have been added, they must be paid promptly.

 No payments are refused by your bank.